 - Respiratory failure

 - Acting strange or agitated after you apply monthly flea and tick treatment

-What to do instead to help your pets stay protected with safe solutions?
+What to do instead to help your pets stay protected with safe* solutions?
 Use Wondercide's signature Flea & Tick line of solutions for pets, home, and yard.
-360-degree plant-based protection that will help you protect the ones you love without poison.
+360-degree plant-powered protection that will help you protect the ones you love without poison.